flowerinthenight/lsdy/README.md

 $ lsdy -h
 ```

-To authenticate to AWS, this tools looks for the following environment variables:
+To authenticate to AWS, this tool looks for the following environment variables (can be set by cmdline args as well):
 ```bash
 AWS_REGION
 AWS_ACCESS_KEY_ID